-Now there is nothing wrong with the places like ‘Vancouver’, ‘Banff’ or ‘Whistler’ but try and take the time to travel outside them.
+Now, there is nothing wrong with the places like ‘Vancouver’, ‘Banff’ or ‘Whistler’ but try and take the time to travel outside them.
 Sit on Google a little longer and try to find a place that isn’t as commercialised.
-You will find that that is where you find the rare beauties of Canada.
+You will discover that that is where you find the rare beauties of Canada.

 2. Tipping?
 Um what?